 SCREEN: To be uploaded by Authors: Adjusting violet, green, and far-red channel voltages, and shot of top peak of rainbow microsphere in the range of 104–105 units of relative fluorescence with separated peaks in each channel.

-Place the positive control sample stained with DDAO-Galactoside on the intake port.
+Place the positive control sample stained with DDAOG on the intake port.
 Observe the events in FSC, SSC, violet, green, and far-red channels to ensure that over 90% of events are contained within all plots [1].
-Look for an increase in autofluorescence or AF (A-F) and DDAO-Galactoside signal versus vehicle-only control [2].
+Look for an increase in autofluorescence, AF (A-F) and DDAOG signal versus vehicle-only control [2].

 SCREEN: To be uploaded by Authors: Events in FSC, SSC, violet, green, and far-red channels are being acquired.

 SCREEN: To be uploaded by Authors: Shot of positive control sample vs. vehicle-only control showing AF and DDAOG signal.

+TXT: If samples will be FACS sorted, initiate sorting of cells within the senescent gate at this time.
+Collect cells in sterile culture medium.
+Then, return sorted cells to culture, or proceed to downstream analysis.

 Save the sample data in . fcs (dot-F-C-S) file format and export the files to a workstation computer equipped with flow cytometry analysis software [1].